ShinobuAmasaki/ShinobuAmasaki.github.io/src/items/literal-optimized-forgex.md

 Using type-bound procedures reduces the number of arguments needed when calling procedures, resulting in more concise code description.
 Additionally, this implementation helps avoid using global variables, which cannot be utilized in procedures with the `pure` attribute, by substituting component variables of derived types.

-Note: the version 1.4 feature of remembering the DFA of previous patterns has been removed, as it was incompatible with the `pure` attribute of operators.
+Note: the v1.4 feature of remembering the DFA of previous patterns has been removed, as it was incompatible with the `pure` attribute of operators.

 ### Literal Search Optimization

 The previous article also discussed literal search optimization as a next step in this project.
-This feature has been implemented in the version 3.3, and it performs more efficiently than brute-force matching for certain regex patterns and input text strings.
+This feature has been implemented in the v3.3, and it performs more efficiently than brute-force matching for certain regex patterns and input text strings.
 For instance, consider checking whether the regex pattern `ab[^x]d` is contained in the input text `cdefghabcde`.
 This matches `abcd` from the 7th to 10th characters.
 In previous versions, the algorithm was naive and inefficient, trying to match from the 1st character and, if that failed, moving on to the 2nd character, and so on.